tzsk/otp/README.md

 composer require tzsk/otp
 ```

-To publish the config file you can run
+To publish the config file for laravel you can run

 ```bash
 php artisan otp:publish